vvergarahack/problem-set-4/README.md

 `triplets` shoud be a publicly available method that accepts a `String` as input, and returns an `int` as output.

 Given a `String`, `str`, return the number of triplets.
-A triplet is defined as a case-sensitive sequence of 3 identical characters in a row.
-A triplet can overlap, meanning "AAAA" counts as 2 triplets.
+A triplet is defined as a sequence of 3 identical characters in a row.
+Triplets are case-sensitive, meaning `AAa` is not triplet.
+Triplets can also overlap, meanning `AAAA` counts as 2 triplets.
 Return -1 if the following specifcations are not met.
 * `str` must not be `null`
 * `str` must not contain whitespace or non-alphabetic characters